 Places are limited so contact us quick for more information!!!

 The Swan and Canning River catchment system is host to a range of important and unique ecosystems and a diverse range of native and endemic flora and fauna.
 Rapid population growth and increased urban development in the Swan Canning catchment, has led to a decline in water quality, dwindling water resources and native vegetation.

 The Friends of Maylands Samphires help to look after Clarkson Reserve and Wright Crescent Samphires which contains saltmarsh and samphire communities.
 We will be helping the group by removing invasive weeds that are threatening the survival of the native flora.

-Cockburn, Oct 11th and 1 other date
+Kensington, Oct 11th and 5 other dates

 Connolly, October 15th

 Carnaby Reserve in Connolly boasts a highly diverse ecosystem.
 The site has over 16 species of orchids and is home to a large array of birdlife including the endangered Carnabys Black Cockatoo.
 This reserve is even home to a native marsupial mouse!

 The Friends of Carnaby Reserve work in conjunction with the Natural Areas Team of the City of Joondalup to maintain this bushland so that it thrives unhindered by excessive weed invasion.

 Join our team for the day as we explore some of the hidden paths at Carnabys Reserve and plant native vegetation to assist with the rehabilitation efforts at this important site.